tudasc/TypeART/README.md

     opt $(TYPEART_PLUGIN) -typeart -typeart-alloca -call-filter
     ```

-Also consult the [demo Makefile](demo/Makefile) for an example recipe, and required flags for TypeART.
+Also consult the [demo Makefile](demo/Makefile) for an example recipe, and flags for TypeART.

 #### 1.1.3 LLVM compiler pass - Analysis and instrumentation